-- Legislation and standards for inclusive education
+- Legislation and Standards

-- Learning Plans and partnering with parents/carers
+- Learning Plans

-- Physical and Sensory Disabilities
+- Physical and Sensory Conditions and Disabilities

 This subject focuses on the nature of inclusive education in the 21st century, with an emphasis on diversity and exceptionality.
 Based on a philosophical foundation that values every child/student and acknowledges the right of every child/student to the most appropriate educational opportunities, this subject involves researching and analysing the theoretical and practical issues associated with effective inclusive education.
 You will be required to develop a broad and coherent base of knowledge regarding learning and teaching approaches to suit the diverse educational needs of children/students.
 You will build on your understanding of theories of human development and learning in relation to diversity and exceptionality, applying planning models to include all learners.